 Ultimately if we want to produce a world of excellent organizations that foster a culture where workers will be happier, we must first produce a world of excellent individuals to lead these organizations.

 These individuals are a family member first where they learn these core human character traits, then they go on to become a manager or CEO of a corporation.

 Excellent individuals will invariably be the product of excellent families.

-The happiness and fulfilment levels of employees can be raised closer to that of self employed if the quality of those that lead organizations can be raised.
+The happiness and fulfillment levels of employees can be raised closer to that of self-employed if the quality of those that lead organizations can be raised.

 Learn more about the inborn job skills assessment using the best-known principles of inborn skills identification that I know of.